 Submission Support for PP Support for VPA Issue Council Officer Response 1.
-Yes, but with changes No I own a villa at Barton St and whilet I appreciate the site needs to be developed.
-I believe the number of dwellings (28) and being 2.8 3 bedrooms will bring to omuch traffic to an area that can already be very busyespecially weekdays when Barton Street is a major thoroughfare between Rocky Point Road and the Grand Parade.
-I expect there will an overflow of cars parking on Barton Street bath from owners and visitors; Even if the proposal met the number of visitor spaces (8) which it doesn't, I would have concerns about the impact on the local area which is very busy in the nicer weather as people access the beach areas; and I might support the proposal if there was either less dwelling or not all were 2/3 bedrooms.
-The Planning Proposal proposes to rezone the land from RE2 Private Recreation to R3 Medium Density Housing in order to facilitate a future development of the site; At this stage, the development shown in the Planning Proposal supporting documents is indicative only; This indicative development shown in the Planning were raised about any potential impact a future development might have on the surrounding road network; However, if the land is rezoned to R3, any future development proposal will be subject to a Development Assessment application where issues such raffic and parking matters will be future assessod.
-2. No No The development of this land will negatively impact the surrounding properties.
-Immediate community and council area in general and as a land owner I do not support this Planning Proposal.
-There is very limited Private Recreation areas of this size in Bayside Council and council is otten seeking to purchase land for this purpose.
-The course I tean of the property is a community based church organisation who provide services and support to their members &amp; wider community; and The size of the development will impact the privacy of the existing bordering residences and overshadowing is also a concern.
-Council has not previously sought to purchase the land when it became available and has no plans to do so; Tenancy matters are a private matter between the tenant and the owner of the land.
-While Council may wish to a community use on private land, it has no control over such matters other than what is alforded by the permitted uses in the LEP; If the land is rezoned to R3, any future development proposal will be subject to a Development Assessment application where any impact on privacy or overshadowing be fully assessed.
-3. Yes but with changes Yes More off street parking be allocated within the site, current parking on Barton Street is already limited; and Building Height limit of 8.5m is "strictly" adhered to.
-If the land is rezoned to R3, any huture development proposal will be subject to a Development Assessment application where traffic and parking matters will be fully assessed; The maximum Height of Building standard being sought is 8,5m to match that of the surrounding residential area; Any additional height sought as part of any future development will need to be considered as part of a future Development Assessment application, which would need to include a request for an exception to a development standard under clause 4.6 of the LEP.
+Yes, but with changes No I own a villa at Barton St and whitst I appreciate the site needs to be developed, I believe the number of dwellings (28) and being 2.8 a bedrooms will bring too much traffic to an area that can already be very busyespecially weekdays when Barton Street is a major thoroughfare between Rocky Point Road and the Grand Parade.
+I expect there will an overflow of cars parking on Barton Street both from owners and visitors; Even if the proposal met the number of visitor spaces (8) which it deesn't, would have concerns about the impact on the local area which is very busy in the nicer weather as people access the beach areas; and I might support the proposal if there was either less dwelling or not all were 2/3 bedrooms.
+The Planning Proposal proposes to rezone the land from RE2 Private Recreation to R3 Medium Density Housing In order to facilitate a future development of the site; At this stage, the development shown in the Planning Proposal supporting documents is indicative only; This indicative development scenario was peer-reviewed by an independent traffic consultant and no concems were raised about any potential impact a future development might have on the surrounding road network: However, it the land is rezoned to R3, any future development proposal will be subject to a Development Assessment application where issues such traffic and parking matters will be further assessed.
+2. No .
+No The development of this land will negatively impact the surrounding properties, immediate community and council area in general and as a land owner! do not support this Planning Proposal.
+There is very limited Private Recreation areas of this size in Bayside Council and council is often seeking to purchase land for this purpose.
+The current tenant of the property is a community based church organisation who provide services and support to their members & wider community; and The size of the development will impact the privacy of the existing bordering residences and overshadowing is also a concern.
+Council has not proviously sought to purchase the land when it became available and has no plans to do so; Tenancy matters are a private matter between the tenant and the owner of the land.
+White Council may wish to a community use on private land, it has no control over such matters other than what is alforded by the permitted uses in the LEP; If the land is rezoned to R3, any future development proposal will be subject to a Development Assessment application where any impact on privacy or overshadowing be fully assessed.
+3. Yes but with changes Yes More off street parking be allocated within the site, current parking on Barton Street is elready limited; and Building Height limit of 8.5m is "strictly" adhered to.
+If the land is rezoned to R3, any future development proposal will be subject to a Development Assessment application where traffic and parking matters will be fully assessed.
+The maximum Height of Building standard being sought is 8,5m to match that of the surrounding residential area: Any additional height sought as part of any future development will need to be considered as part of a future Development Assessment application, which would need to include a request for an exception to a development standard under clause 4.6 of the LEP.